-We?d be entering 2015 in just a few more days and this is a time when you?d see the financial media start pumping out outlooks that financial experts have for the upcoming year and how investors should invest.
-But even if the experts do sound convincing and logical with their forecasts, they might still all be making big mistakes ? and that?s why investors have to beware.
+We’d be entering 2015 in just a few more days and this is a time when you’d see the financial media start pumping out outlooks that financial experts have for the upcoming year and how investors should invest.
+But even if the experts do sound convincing and logical with their forecasts, they might still all be making big mistakes – and that’s why investors have to beware.
+Local forecasts, global mistakes Singapore’s national weekly broadside The Sunday Times had just published an article on Sunday on the investing landscape for 2015 titled “Investing tips and trends for the new year.”…

 We’d be entering 2015 in just a few more days and this is a time when you’d see the financial media start pumping out outlooks that financial experts have for the upcoming year and how investors should invest.
 But even if the experts do sound convincing and logical with their forecasts, they might still all be making big mistakes – and that’s why investors have to beware.